Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 Before the issue ends, we are treated to a two-page splash showing the Avengers, the FF, the Inhumans, S.H.I.E.L.D. and Dr. Strange.
 It's amazing and serves to showcase just how good an artist Steve McNiven is.

 This is a pretty harrowing issue.
 What was done to the Sentry by an unknown villain and Mastermind is the most disgusting, cruel deed I've ever seen done to a hero.
-Right after reading that I'm hoping that Sentry gets some major payback.
+Right after reading that I'm hoping that Sentry dishes out some major payback.
 What they did to him was erase him from history, from the memory of his friends, from everybody's memory really.
 It's beyond cruel.
 This is a very impactful crime that just focuses this issue.

 Aside from this darkest of deeds, the standout this issue is the White Queen.
 Emma Frost demonstrates her power as a telepath.
 I love how Bendis and McNiven renders the inside of Bob Reynold's mind; particularly the long 'wall of screens' in a white background.
 Just really great to look at.